A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Applications

-where $\kappa$ is as in Proposition~\ref{p:egg_yolk} (egg yolk principle) and $k$ is as in Corollary~\ref{CorKoskAnalog} applied to $g:=f$ and $\beta=2$.
-The value of $\lambda$ depends only on $K$.
+The first condition is related to Proposition~\ref{p:egg_yolk} (egg yolk principle for $d_s$) and $k$ is as in Proposition~\ref{p:ball_dist} applied to $f$, $c=2$, and $d=d_s$.
+The value of $\lambda$ thus depends only on $K$ (and the metric $d_s$).
 The first condition, \eqref{eq:condW}, is to ensure quasisymmetry of $f$ on all the relevant balls which will appear later in the proof.
-The second condition, \eqref{eq:condW2}, is to guarantee that every ball in the constructed Whitney decomposition satisfies the assumptions of Lemma~\ref{lem:afHI} applied to map $f$.
-Note that the constant $\sqrt{\pi}$ is present because Lemma~\ref{lem:afHI} has originally been formulated for $d_{\mathbb{H}^1}$ instead of $d_s$.
-Since the balls in the respective metric satisfy $B_s(x,r) \subseteq B_{\mathbb{H}^1}(x,\sqrt{\pi}r)$, this ensures that we can from now on work with the sub-Riemannian distance $d_s$, which we denote for simplicity by $d$.
+The second condition, \eqref{eq:condW2}, is to guarantee that every ball in the constructed Whitney decomposition satisfies the assumptions of Lemma~\ref{lem:afHI} applied to the map $f$.